miguellopezbecona/Migration-Profiler/README.md

   - `-c`: binary vector of CPUs to be used (0 -> not used, 1 -> used).
 For example, 0011 means we only select CPUs 2 and 3 (default: uses all available CPUs).
   - `-m`: memory node to allocate data in (default: 0).
   - `-o`: number of float operations per inner iteration (default: 1).
-  - `-r`: number of repetitions of the main flow (default: 100).
+  - `-r`: number of repetitions of the main flow (default: 1000).
-  - `-s`: array basic size.
-Actual array size will be that value multiplied by the number of threads (default: 1000).
+  - `-s`: array total size.
+Each thread will work in same-size chunks, so this value can be altered to distribute the work problem perfectly (default: 1000000).
   - `-t`: array stride while operating (default: 1).
 * `my_profiler`
   - `-G`: whether uses cgroups or not (default: not).
 It will probably be discarded.